sovrynn/ecdo/5-TOOLS-DATA-DEV/scripts/rotational-path-kml/README.md

 Legend:
 - The red crosses are the pivots.
 - Orange line is the path that the location will travel
-- Green cross is where the location will end up
 - Blue lines (104 degrees) are the part of the Earth that will rotate into the orange and red lines